 6. In a large skillet, add 2 tsp olive oil, shallots, garlic and walnuts over low heat.
 Stir around for about 2 minutes, and then, add sage.
 Constantly stirring, sauté another minute.

 7. Stir in the celery and apples, and sauté another 2 minutes.

 8. Stir in frozen peas, soy sauce, lemon juice, nutritional yeast, and fresh parsley.
-Sauté for another minute, and then, taste and adjust seasonings, if necessary (more soy sauce? more lemon?).
+Sauté for another minute, and then, taste the wild rice stuffing for the acorn squash and adjust seasonings, if necessary (more soy sauce? more lemon?).

 9. Flip roasted acorn squashes over on the parchment, and stuff them with wild rice mixture.
-Bake at 400º F for 10 minutes.
+Bake the vegan stuffed acorn squash at 400º F for 10 minutes.
 Serve.